grbeno/grbeno.github.io/pages/e2b_example.md

 After signing up find and copy the API-key at dashboard and paste it to an `.env` file.

 As for the LLM, I will use [Claude Anthropic API](https://docs.anthropic.com/en/api/overview) here.
-You can get API-key after registartion.
+You can get API-key after registartion or use your own from [other provider](https://e2b.dev/docs/quickstart/connect-llms).
 ```env
 # .env